omchu/bimm143_github/class05/class05.md

 ![](class05_files/figure-commonmark/unnamed-chunk-6-1.png)

-This is not what we want.
+This isn’t what we want.

 ``` r
 bb <- ggplot(data=cars) +